bTasevski/translation-on-hover/README.md

 ## Usage

-1. Open a file containing translation keys.
+1. Provide correct paths to your translations folders related to root of your react project.
+2. Provide correct settings in `settings.json` e.g.:
+   `{"reacti18nTranslationOnHover.defaultLocale": "en-GB",
+"reacti18nTranslationOnHover.translationFolderPaths": ["translations", "public/translations"]}`
+   By default locale is set to be `en-GB` and folders to be `["translations", "public/translations",
+"public/locales"]`
-2. Hover over a translation key to see its translation.
+3. Hover over a translation key to see its translation.